 Wow…when you stop to think about it, most of us use several forms of Cloud Services every day.
 The question is—how do you know if your organization is taking full advantage of the cost savings, productivity boosts, and disaster protection the Cloud offers?

-For businesses in Akron, Cleveland, Northeast Ohio, or Fort Myers, Naples and Southwest Florida you can get a free assessment and certification of your network from QualityIP managed services provider.
+Whether your business is in Akron, Cleveland, Northeast Ohio, or Fort Myers, Naples and Southwest Florida you can get a free assessment and certification of your network from QualityIP, your local managed services provider.
 Rely on us for a well Managed Cloud, we’ll make sure you have the right combination of Cloud solutions in place to achieve your business goals.